Taiyelolu1/LA-Crime-Analysis/README.md

 This project analyzes LAPD crime data to uncover crime trends, victim demographics, and case resolution patterns.
 It provides insights into crime hotspots, targeted victim groups, and peak crime periods, all of which are essential for informing strategies aimed at reducing crime and improving public safety in Los Angeles.

 ## Overview of the Data
 The data originally contained a table with multiple fields and records.
-The data was cleaned and transformed using the Power Query Editor in Power BI.
+The data was `cleaned` and `transformed` using the `Power Query Editor` in Power BI.
 The major transformations carried out in the Power Query Editor inlcude:
 * Removal of duplicates in the unique DR_NO column (Division of Records Number).
 * Removal of unwanted columns: The initial data had about 28 columns.
-16 columns were removed due to inadequate information, and to allow for a more streamlined comprehensive analysis.
+17 columns were removed due to inadequate information, and to allow for a more streamlined comprehensive analysis.
 * Renaming Columns: Some columns were also renamed and capitalized for easy understanding in the course of the project.
-* Replacing values: Columns with blank rows were replcaed with "Unknown".
-Records from the Victim Descent column were replaced based on the column description.
+* Replacing values: Columns with blank rows were replaced with "Unknown".
+Records from the `Victim Descent` were replaced based on the column description.
 * Formatting columns: Records in the columns were trimmed, and given proper casing to give a better uniform look of the table.
-* Added column: Added a new column "Hour" by extracting the hour from the column Time_Occ.
+* Added column: Added a new column `Hour` by extracting the hour from the `Time_Occ`.

 **The CrimeData** having gone through numerous transformations in the Power Query Editor was left with the following columns:
 * Dr_No: Division of Records Number.
-* Date_Rptd: Date crime was repoerted.
+* Date_Rptd: Date crime was reported.
 * Date_Occ: Date crime occurred.
 * Time_Occ: Time the crime occurred.
 * Area Name: A designated name that references a landmark or surrounding community where the patrol division is responsisble for.